ADGEfficiency/data-science-south/content/lessons/shell.md

 ### The Shebang

-The first line of a bash script usually begins with a 'shebang' (`lang:bash:#!`) followed by the path to the Bash program:
+The first line of a bash script usually begins with a 'shebang' (`#!`) followed by the path to the Bash program:

 ```bash
 #!/usr/bin/env bash